CiscoTestAutomation/pyats/docs/cli/pyats_undevelop.rst

 Helper command to ease and expedite the process of removing pyATS packages from development mode.
-After removal from development mode, packages are reinstalled using pip which resulting in simplified package transitions out of development mode.
+After removal from development mode, packages are reinstalled using pip leading to simplified package transitions out of development mode.

 .. code-block:: text